Grashias/Ethereum-based-Global-KYC-Identity/README.md

 10. Validators fetches the portal user details, verifies the user through digital signatures with respect to their wallet address and then finally approves that user.

+# NOTE
+1. Creating a new unique ID for citizens is impossible at this time, so have used the existing government issued ID's as reference and created a global unique ID that can be used for any purpose, say like for Banks, Finance sectors, Hospitals, etc.

+2. ID cards mentioned here are just for reference, it can any 4 identity cards of their respective countries.

 # Check out my own Proof of Concept for Ethereum-based-Global-KYC-Identity Management.